Log forwarding delays or Missing Logs due to high latency between log collectors in a collector group

 Redundancy doubles the traffic volume between the LCs.
 Reducing the traffic may help ease the pressure.

-Data compression for inter-lc is default for 8.1.
-In 8.0, do the following to turn on the data compress for inter-lc communication on all the LCs in the group:
+Data compression for inter-LC is the default for 8.1.
+In 8.0, do the following to turn on the data compression for inter-LC communication on all the LCs in the group:

 There is no operational impact, but can result in minimal increase of CPU usage of logd.

-It reduces or in some cases completely eliminates the inter-log collector communication therefore mitigates the likelihood of this problem.
+It reduces or in some cases completely eliminates the inter-log collector communication, therefore mitigating the likelihood of this problem.
 It has no operational impact as long as all the log collectors are up and running.
 If one of the log collectors goes down briefly, firewalls (other than PA-7k and PA-5200) will re-forward the logs and logs will not be lost.

 Note: This workaround will impact log forwarding from PA-7K and PA-5200s.
 Due to buffer capability and extremely high logging rate of these FWs, buffers can get full and they may not be able to re-forward the logs to the log collector once it comes back up.